There's Something About Remy: Based on a True Story: Background

 While growing up with her sister Kristin Devereaux, in Castle Hill Projects in the Bronx, New York, Remy Ma often saw the consequences and terrors of her family's drug abuse with her own eyes.
 She was forced to take care of her little brothers and sisters at her young age and retreated from her home issues by writing poetry.
 Her reputation quickly grew around the Bronx and word eventually got to the late MC Big Pun of her and her work.
 After one meeting and a freestyle session, Pun became her mentor.
 Ma made her first appearances in the music industry on Big Pun's album Yeeeah Baby (under the name Remy Martin) on the tracks such as "Ms. Martin" and "You Was Wrong".

 Upon the death of Big Pun, rapper Fat Joe signed Smith to his imprint label under SRC and Universal and made her a member of Terror Squad.
 Following the success of Lean Back, which garnered Remy a Grammy nomination, Ma released three singles from her debut album There's Something About Remy, the songs "Whuteva", "Conceited" and "Feels So Good" The album moved 40,000 units in its opening week and 160,000 units within the first year.
-The album received good reviews from XXL Magazine with XL to Rolling Stone and Vibe Magazine despite its low sales.
-Remy was frustrated at the way the album was being promoted by Universal and how the label wasn't releasing the right singles.
-With the solo albums lackluster debut, Smith decided to end her relationship with Fat Joe and the Terror Squad, breaking her deal with SRC/Universal in the process.
+Smith decided to end her relationship with Fat Joe and the Terror Squad, breaking her deal with SRC/Universal in the process.